rkocman/JSDOMBox/README.md

 JSDOMBox
 ========
 JSDOMBox is an experimental extension for CSSBox.
-It adds the ability to execute JavaScript and dynamically manipulate with DOM content.
+It adds the ability to execute JavaScript and dynamically manipulate with the DOM content.

 Project status:
 In development (Experimental)